Bee Gees: 1975–1979: Disco era

-1980–1986: Outside projects, band turmoil, solo efforts and decline
+1980–1986: Outside projects, band turmoil, and commercial decline

 Robin co-produced Jimmy Ruffin's Sunrise released in May 1980, but the songs were started in 1979; the album contains songs written by the Gibb brothers, including the single "Hold On To My Love".

 In March 1980, Barry Gibb worked with Barbra Streisand on her album Guilty.
 He co-produced, and wrote or co-wrote all nine of the album's tracks (four of them written with Robin, and the title track with both Robin and Maurice).
 Barry also appeared on the album's cover with Streisand and duetted with her on two tracks.
 The album reached No. 1 in both the US and the UK, as did the single "Woman in Love" (written by Barry and Robin), becoming Streisand's most successful single and album to date.
 Both of the Streisand/Gibb duets, "Guilty" and "What Kind of Fool", also reached the US Top 10.

 In 1981, the Bee Gees released the album Living Eyes, their last full-length album release on RSO.
 This album was the first CD ever played in public, when it was played to viewers of the BBC show Tomorrow's World.
 With the disco backlash still running strong, the album failed to make the UK or US Top 40—breaking their streak of Top 40 hits, which started in 1975 with "Jive Talkin'".
 Two singles from the album fared little better—"He's a Liar", which reached No. 30 in the US, and "Living Eyes", which reached No. 45.

 In 1982, Dionne Warwick enjoyed a UK No. 2 and US Adult Contemporary No. 1 hit with her comeback single, "Heartbreaker", taken from her album of the same name, written largely by the Bee Gees and co-produced by Barry Gibb.
 The album reached No. 3 in the UK and the Top 30 in the US, where it was certified Gold.